akrbdk/devmap/include/materials/english/questions-short.md

 vision for the future.
 As an experienced programmer with an emphasis on technology, I know I can bring a lot of value to the team.

+### Tell us about your most recent project.**

+- In my most recent project, I developed a web application using PHP and Laravel framework.
+It involved creating a secure authentication system, integrating third-party APIs for data fetching, and optimizing database queries for better performance.

+### Do you ever do any coding in your personal time (outside of work)?**

+- Yes, I enjoy working on personal projects during my spare time.
+It helps me explore new technologies and improve my skills.

+### Do you have a GitHub account?**

+- Yes, I have a GitHub account where I showcase some of my personal projects.

+### If so, what are some examples of repos you follow?**

+- I follow repositories related to Laravel, and various PHP libraries that interest me.
+I also keep an eye on repositories that focus on best practices and new developments in PHP programming.

+### Tell us what critical problems you have to handle in your latest projects?**

+- In my latest projects, handling scalability issues, ensuring data security, and optimizing performance were critical challenges.
+Implementing efficient caching strategies and designing robust APIs were key solutions.

+### Why did you get into development?**

+- I got into development because I have always been fascinated by creating software that solves real-world problems efficiently.
+It allows me to constantly learn and challenge myself.

+### How many technical books did you read in the past year?**

+- I read around three technical books last year, focusing on advanced PHP programming, software architecture, and design patterns.

+### What was your favorite technical book in the past year?
+What did you learn from it?**

+- My favorite technical book was "Clean Code" by Robert C. Martin.
+It taught me valuable principles on writing maintainable and understandable code, which has significantly influenced my coding practices.

+### What websites do you read regularly, related to development?**

+- I regularly read websites like Stack Overflow, Medium (for tech blogs), Laravel News, and GitHub repositories of popular PHP projects.

+### Do you maintain any open-source projects?**

+- No, I dont contribute to a few open-source projects on GitHub.

+### Do you code in your spare time?**

+- Absolutely, coding in my spare time allows me to experiment with new technologies, refine my skills, and work on projects that interest me personally.

+### Do you love programming, or do you do it for the money?**

+- I love programming because it challenges me intellectually, allows me to create meaningful solutions, and contributes to technological advancement.
+Money is a secondary motivation.

+### What's your favorite programming language?
+Why?**

+- My favorite programming language is PHP because of its versatility, strong community support, and the vast ecosystem of frameworks and libraries like Laravel that simplify web development.

+### If you could add one feature to your favorite language, what would it be?
+Why?**

+- If I could add one feature to PHP, it would be native support for asynchronous programming.
+This would greatly improve handling of I/O-bound operations and enhance performance in web applications.

+### If you could remove one feature from it, what would it be?
+Why?**

+- I would consider removing the `mysql_*` functions from PHP due to their deprecated status and security risks associated with SQL injection vulnerabilities.
+It would encourage developers to adopt modern database access methods.

+### Suppose you could design your dream job that you'll be starting on Monday.
+What does your job entail?**

+- My dream job would involve working as a Senior PHP Developer at a tech-forward company known for innovation and supportive teamwork.
+I would lead projects, mentor junior developers, and collaborate with cross-functional teams to deliver scalable and secure web applications.
+Additionally, I would have opportunities for continuous learning, contribute to open-source projects, and participate in shaping technical strategies that drive the company's growth.

 ### So, DON’T say you want to work a particular job for the following reasons:

 - You like the hefty salary